Lewis & Clark Law School students produce three law reviews.

 Below you’ll find links to each publication, as well as descriptions and information on admission, responsibilities, performance standards, academic credit, and more.

 Animal Law is the nation’s first and only law review devoted entirely to the discussion of legal issues relating to animals.
-Now in its eleventh year, this yearly review has gained national recognition, boasting a circulation of over 1400 copies.
+Now in its 24th year, and preparing to celebrate twenty-five years in 2018, this yearly review has gained national recognition, boasting a circulation of over 1400 copies.
 Animal law is a cutting-edge area of the law that is experiencing an explosive growth of activity throughout the country and the world.
 Animal legal issues including such topics as endangered species, companion animals sitting on death row and animal cloning are increasingly entering public debate.
 Animal Law is dedicated to providing a balanced, scholarly legal forum for discussing these topics.
 With the help of our faculty advisers and a distinguished national board of advisers, we will continue to publish timely, quality articles addressing this dynamic area of the law.

 Animal Law provides a practical and enriching experience for every law student.
 First year students have a unique opportunity to volunteer with the Law Review.
 Duties include checking sources, as well as completing initial substantive and technical edits.
 First year volunteers may be invited to work for Animal Law in their second year, without participating in the writing and editing competition, if they have demonstrated excellent performance.